No Sense of Direction

 An Unappreciated Craftsman

 Sometimes someone does go to the trouble of making a beautiful, scientifically literate public display, and places it in full view of the everyday public, and even provides instructions, but the public fails to understand or appreciate it.
-Once I was attending an outdoor "Festival of Lights" in the city of Riverside, CA, when to my delight I almost literally stumbled across this fantastic sundial near the Riverside Public Library:
+Once I was attending an outdoor “Festival of Lights” in the city of Riverside, California, when to my delight I (almost literally) stumbled across this fantastic sundial near the Riverside Public Library:

 (The plaque also reveals that the maker’s name was Imre Kalincsak.
 I performed a web search and was saddened to discover this obituary from 2015.
 Mr. Kalincsak, you made a beautiful thing.)

 Where Are Our Scientific Playgrounds?